kingbj940429/kingbj940429/README.md

 ![mysql](https://img.shields.io/badge/Mysql-%E2%98%85%E2%98%85%E2%98%86%E2%98%86%E2%98%86-blue?logo=mysql&logoColor=white)
 ![python](https://img.shields.io/badge/Python-%E2%98%85%E2%98%85%E2%98%86%E2%98%86%E2%98%86-blue?logo=python&logoColor=white)

+####
+★★★★ - Large-scale programs and systems can be developed without reference (books/Internet) and some non-typical challenges

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;         can be developed through some notes

+★★★☆ - I can develop medium-sized programs and systems and understand internal structure enough to cause major issues

+★★☆☆ - Know how the system works and be able to implement basic functions

+★☆☆☆ - I can read the code and use the book to make some modifications or make small changes
 <!--
 **kingbj940429/kingbj940429** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.